 Group spiritual direction is a process in which people gather on a regular basis to assist one another in an ongoing awareness of God in all of life.
 They are seeking support for their responsiveness to God and they agree to support others in that same responsiveness.

 The depth of sharing necessary in group spiritual direction demands a level of trust not often found in other types of groups.
 This trust is not dependent upon similar personalities, mutual interests or common experiences; rather it is grounded in a trust of God's desire for each participant individually as well as the group as a whole.

 What draws people to the group is reciprocity of desire, God's desire and their desire.
 Touched by God's desire, they want to make their desire for God the determining factor of all of their choices, and they recognize that they need some help to do this.
 This shared desire gives the group its coherence as well as a shared commitment to be there for one another in that desire.
 The group's primary task is to make the shared desire explicit and to hold one another in it.

 Carondelet Center welcomes individuals and groups to create their own retreats.

 For catering, inquire at time of booking.
 Visit www.carondeletcenter.org or call 651-696-2741.

 Since Wisdom Ways was established in 1994, we have worked to create a network of resources for spirituality in contemporary life and culture, and to serve and enrich theological education and spiritual opportunity.
 This resource booklet is a very tangible embodiment of these activities.
 Many people are seeking places, programs, and persons where the ongoing practice of spiritual guidance is available.
 Our region is rich in resources for deepening one’s spiritual life, and linking seekers with resources is the aim of this booklet.

-The application period for this program has passed.
+The application period for the 2015 program has passed.
 If you wish to be put on a waiting list for the upcoming session, please call 651.696.2788.